-His partner paused as a dozen or more rats entered the light.
+His partner paused as a score of additional rats entered the light.
 These must have spawned a few days ago, as they were noticeably bigger than the first swarm.
 That was half the reason the guild sent them down to kill such low-level monsters; if you didn’t clear them out quickly, you’d have automobile sized rodents clambering out onto city streets within a month.

 “Let’s talk about training later.”
 Luf released his canteen and gripped his sword with both hands.
 Arael nodded, then started firing into the swarm’s midst.
 The rats charged.